ScottLogic/practitioners-guides/_pages/risk-analysis-and-pre-mortems.md

 Hindsight is amazing.
 With hindsight every production incident, bug, oversight and misinterpretation of requirements is obvious and preventable.
 Post-mortems or Major Incident Reviews are also great.
 With Post-mortems/MIRs we aim to build an understanding of the domino effect of small yet interconnected failures which lead to an incident.
 If we’re lucky we might even find some root causes and perhaps identify some specific improvements to build confidence that it won’t happen again.

 Hindsight is also deeply flawed.
 Hindsight is actually little more than a convenient narrative based on poorly remembered facts.
 In Thinking, Fast and Slow, Daniel Kahneman describes the poor performance of our brains to remember past events accurately.
-He goes on to explain the impact hindsight bias has on decision making and how we evaluate decisions, we naturally tend to overly emphasises the outcomes of decisions rather than the process.
+He goes on to explain the impact hindsight bias has on decision making and how when we evaluate past decisions, we naturally tend to overly emphasise the outcomes of decisions rather than the process.

 What if we had something more objective than hindsight?
-What if would we reduce the impact of our cognitive biases?
+What if we could reduce the impact of our cognitive biases?
 What if instead of trying to remember where we went wrong we could attempt to predict and pre-empt our failures?

 A pre-mortem is a technique which attempts to counteract some of the common cognitive biases which can negatively impact decision making amongst teams.
 Gary Klein is often credited with popularising the Pre-Mortem, whilst Kahneman has explored both the underlying cognitive science and the potential benefits.
 In particular Kahneman highlights two key benefits the technique can bring to teams when they are in a planning or decision making mode.

 ### Unleashing imagination